DivineRPG/DivineRPG/README.md

 The official repository for the DivineRPG Minecraft mod

+###What you can and cannot do with DivineRPG
+#You CAN:
+* Download DivineRPG and use it
+* Make a public Minecraft server with DivineRPG installed
+* Include DivineRPG in a modpack _if you have permission from the development team, if you link back to the mod's forum thread, if you credit the team, and if you agree to remove the mod from the pack at any time if you are told to by the DivineRPG team_
+* Make youtube videos showing DivineRPG gameplay
+* Use the source code as a reference for educational purposes
+* Modify and recompile DivineRPG for PERSONAL use
+* Fork DivineRPG on Github and write a pull request

+You CANNOT:
+* Redistribute DivineRPG without permission from the team
+* Claim that you made DivineRPG
+* Redistribute modified versions of DivineRPG
+* Copy ANY of DivineRPG's code and/or assets for use in a different project
+* Put DivineRPG in a modpack without permission

 ###Credits
 This mod is owned by XolovA, but he is no longer part of the team
 ***